Entropies, volumes, and Einstein metrics: Minimal volumes and smooth structures

 where $s_{g}$ is the scalar curvature of any Riemannian metric $g$, shows that $Y_{k}$ cannot collapse with bounded scalar curvature, cf.~\cite{monopoles}. {\it A fortiori} it cannot collapse with bounded sectional curvature, and so its minimal volume is strictly positive.

 The monopole classes we constructed on $Y_{k}$ are all generic monopole classes in the sense of~\cite{monopoles}.
 By Lemma~2.4 of {\it loc.~cit.}~each manifold has at most finitely many such classes.
-As we can change the smooth structure to make the number of generic monopole classes arbitrarily large, we have infinitely many distinct smooth structures we can choose for $Y_{k}$. \end{proof}
+As we can change the smooth structure to make the number of generic monopole classes arbitrarily large, we have infinitely many distinct smooth structures we can choose for $Y_{k}$. \end{proof} The above proof also gives the following: \begin{cor} There are pairs of homeomorphic closed manifolds such that one collapses with bounded sectional curvature and the other one cannot collapse even with bounded scalar curvature. \end{cor}

-{\bf Acknowledgements:} I am grateful to M.~Furuta, J.~Kedra and T.~Vogel for discussions, to G.~Paternain for useful email messages, and to I.~Babenko for sending me reprints of his papers.
+\begin{rem} That connected sums of manifolds with vanishing minimal volumes may have non-vanishing minimal volumes is immediate by looking at connected sums of tori.
+The manifolds $X_k$ discussed above have the property that their minimal volumes vanish, although they are connected sums of manifolds with non-vanishing minimal volumes.
+Thus the minimal volume, and even its (non-)vanishing, does not behave in a straightforward manner under connected sums. \end{rem} This remark was motivated by the recent paper~\cite{PPnew} of Paternain and Petean.
+After Theorem~\ref{t:2} appeared on the arXiv in~\cite{first}, these authors remarked on the complicated behaviour of the minimal volume under connected sums based on some $6$-dimensional examples, see Remark~3.1 in~\cite{PPnew}.